slerman12/Help-me/7-Ongoing.md

 The alder-tree puts every one of them to shame, and, by the torchlight of some ancient justice [blowing back at them by a West wind](https://qr.ae/pscADC), they see.

 For a moment.
-Until: "Who crafted the gavel?" is what the congress asks.
+Until: "Who crafted the gavel?" is what the congress asks, lifting the torchlight higher.

 <p align='center'>𖥸</p>